 - “Diversions come and go, pleasure never lasts, variety loses its meaning…but you will always be able to choose what you are willing to sacrifice, what you are willing to give up.”

-Buy the Book “Everything Is Fucked: A Book About Hope.”
+“Everything is Fucked: A Book About Hope”